vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/16_rAmas_Hill.md

 7.70.2–3\).
 The hermitage of Agastya is said to have been in the centre of this wilderness situated at a lake, and here Agastya’s meeting with the former king of Vidarbha, Śveta, took place \(Rām.
 7.68.1–7\).
 The āśrama  of Agastya, the Rāmāyaṇa suggests, replaced

-the hermitage known as Janasthāna, which was earlier deserted at the end of Daṇd
+the hermitage known as Janasthāna, which was earlier deserted at the end of Daṇḍa’s

-. a’s

 reign \(Rām.
 7.72.17–18\).